 Dill

-Dill (Anethum) is a kitchen herb, isn’t it?
-Yes, that’s right.
+Dill, also know as Anethum is a kitchen herb.
 The seeds make a delicious addition to dishes, and the flowers are edible.
 But the flower also works beautifully when arranged loosely in a field bouquet or displayed in a vase.
-The flower was incredibly popular in the 1970s, and it has now magically been restored to the ‘must have’ collection.
+The flower was incredibly popular in the 1970s, and it's recently become fashionable again.
 Whilst the dill harvest used to be sold to pickling factories in order to lend extra flavour to gherkins, we now also use the flower to bring a cheerful spring mood to our home!

 COLOURS AND SHAPES